yohn-dezmon/realtime-smart-meter-dashboard/README.md

 This is the main repository for my project using simulated smart meter data to create a real time dashboard allowing utility companies and their customers to analyze electricity data in real-time to save energy, detect outages, and suggest accurate and innovative pricing plans to customers.

+To view web UI for this project please visit: **http://realtimemetricdata.xyz/dash/** Because this project is run on AWS, and I have a limited amount of credits, some of the modules may not load because they need to pull data from other services (kafka cluster, and cassandra cluster) which are expensive to have running constantly.

+To see a video of the Web UI, please go to: https://www.youtube.com/watch?v=SFcUcJYqv98

 ![Pipeline Architecture](pictures/pipelineArchitecture.png)